 Deadline by which either a completed & approved AGAR and all applicable supporting documents or an Exemption Certificate must be submitted to us.
-Please submit all documentation to us via email wherever possible to sba@pkf-l.com

-If you do not have access to email, please submit the documents by post to:
+Please submit all documentation to us via email wherever possible to sba@pkf-l.com If you do not have access to email, please submit the documents by post to:

-SBA Team

-PKF Littlejohn LLP

-15 Westferry Circus

-Canary Wharf

-London

-E144HD

-Please use EITHER EMAIL OR POST BUT NOT BOTH as multiple submissions unnecessarily delay the processing of information.
+If you do not have access to email, please submit the documents by post to: SBA Team PKF Littlejohn LLP 15 Westferry Circus Canary Wharf London E14 4HD Please use EITHER EMAIL OR POST BUT NOT BOTH as multiple submissions unnecessarily delay the processing of information.
 Please submit in excel format any documents that have been prepared in excel as it saves time in checking numerical accuracy.

-If you are submitting documents by post:

-- Please take a copy of all documents submitted - Please DO NOT SEND ORIGINALS - It will not be possible to return any original documents submitted for review - Please ensure the correct postage is applied to avoid delays in receipt.

-Statutory common period

-The statutory common period to be included in the smaller authority's period for the exercise of public rights - for all authorities regardless of exemption

-Suggested period for the exercise of public rights

-- If the date of the meeting at which your AGAR is to be approved falls during this period, your smaller authority will need to select a 30-day period that commences after the date of your meeting. - If the date of the meeting at which your AGAR is to be approved falls on or after 1 July, your smaller authority will have breached the legislative requirements.
+If you are submitting documents by post: Please take a copy of all documents submitted Please DO NOT SEND ORIGINALS It will not be possible to return any original documents submitted for review Please ensure the correct postage is applied to avoid delays in receipt.
+Please note that we are only able to extend the submission deadline for exceptional reasons, and no extensions past 31 July 2025 will be given under any circumstances.
+Please see chapter 12 for more about submission dates.
+Statutory common period Tuesday 1 July - Monday The statutory common period to be included in the smaller authority's period for the exercise of public rights - for all authorities regardless of exemption 14 July 2025 Suggested period for the exercise of public rights If the date of the meeting at which your AGAR is to be approved falls during this period, your smaller authority will need to select a 30-day period that commences after the date of your meeting.
+If the date of the meeting at which your AGAR is to be approved falls on or after 1 July, your smaller authority will have breached the legislative requirements.
 See chapter 9.

-For those authorities subject to a review only, the statutory deadline by which the AGAR Form 3 and signed external auditor report must be published by the smaller authority (this includes publishing on the smaller authority's website).

-NB: The Notice of Conclusion of Audit, which will be emailed to non-exempt authorities at the end of the review process along with our External Auditor Report and Certificate, must be published at the same time.

-Exempt authorities: There is no signed external auditor report or other closure documentation issued by the external auditor for authorities who have claimed exemption from the limited assurance regime.
+Tuesday 3 June to Monday 14 July 2025 For those authorities subject to a review only , the statutory deadline by which the AGAR Form 3 and signed external auditor report must be published by the smaller authority (this includes publishing on the smaller authority's website).
+NB: The Notice of Conclusion of Audit, which will be emailed to non-exempt authorities Tuesday 30 September 2025 at the end of the review process along with our External Auditor Report and Certificate, must be published at the same time.
+2020 Exempt authorities: There is no signed external auditor report or other closure documentation issued by the external auditor for authorities who have claimed exemption from the limited assurance regime.